-Due to its investigative nature and generality, our mechanistic interpretability framework is not anticipated to have any specific negative impact or immediate societal consequences.
-Our experiments utilise only publicly available datasets (CIFAR-10) and synthetic toy models, involving no human subjects or personally identifiable information.
-The gradient-based attack methods used in the paper are already well-established in the literature.
-Our work does not introduce novel attack capabilities but rather provides theoretical understanding of existing phenomena.
-We have no conflicts of interest to declare.
-By elucidating the relationship between superposition and adversarial vulnerability, we hope to inform future research directions that can balance model capability with robustness, ultimately contributing to more trustworthy AI systems that can be safely deployed in critical applications.
+Due to its investigative nature, our framework is not anticipated to have negative impact or societal consequences.
+Our experiments use only publicly available datasets and synthetic toy models, with no human subjects or personally identifiable information.
+The gradient-based attack methods are well-established, and our work introduces no novel attacks but provides theoretical understanding of existing phenomena.
+By elucidating the relationship between superposition and adversarial vulnerability, we hope to inform research balancing model capability with robustness, contributing to trustworthy AI for critical applications.
+We declare no conflicts of interest.

-\section{Reproducibility Statement}
+\section{Reproducibility statement}

-We include source code for all experiments in the supplementary materials, which will be made public upon publication.
-The toy model experiments (\cref{sec:toy-models}) include complete architectural details, training procedures, evaluation metrics, and data generation processes.
-For ViT experiments (\cref{sec:scaled}), architecture and training procedures are provided, with further details in \cref{app:cifar:training-details}.
-The modular arithmetic experiments (\cref{sec:modulo}) detail the network architecture, data encoding, and learned trigonometric algorithm, with additional details in \cref{app:modular:details}.
+Source code is available at \href{https://github.com/Stevinson/adversarial-mechinterp}{\texttt{https://github.com/\allowbreak Stevinson/adversarial-mechinterp}}. \Cref{sec:toy-models} includes architectural details, training procedures, evaluation metrics, and data generation processes for the synthetic model experiments. \Cref{sec:image-classifiers} provides architecture and training procedures for image model experiments, with further details in \cref{app:cifar:training-details}.
 Experiments were conducted on an AMD Ryzen Threadripper 3970X 32-Core with 256GB RAM and RTX 3090.
-Additional ResNet-18 and SAE experiments are documented in Appendices \cref{app:scale:resnet} and \cref{app:sae}, respectively.
+Additional SAE experiments are documented in Appendix \cref{app:sae}.